Gray not in Scotland training squad after injury

 The 29-year-old, capped 77 times, suffered the injury during Exeter's Champions Cup semi-final defeat by La Rochelle on 30 April.

-Edinburgh winger Darcy Graham and Glasgow Warriors back-row Rory Darge return after missing the Six Nations.
+Winger Darcy Graham, back-row Rory Darge and hooker Stuart McInally return after missing the Six Nations.

 Second row Cameron Henderson and centre Stafford McDowall are the only uncapped players in the 41-man group.